Elehuris Montero Player Props: Rockies vs. Pirates

 Elehuris Montero At The Plate

-- Montero has three doubles, a home run and two walks while batting .289.
+- Montero is hitting .289 with three doubles, a home run and two walks.

-- He has hit a home run in one of 13 games, and in 2.1% of his plate appearances.
+- He has hit a long ball in one of 13 games, and in 2.1% of his plate appearances.

 - He has scored at least one run six times this year (46.2%), including one multi-run game.